getify/TNG-Hooks/README.md

 ## API

-**TNG-Hooks** is inspired by the conventions and capabilities of [React's Hooks](https://reactjs.org/docs/hooks-overview.html).
-As such, much of TNG resembles React Hooks.

-**Note:** Despite the semblance, **TNG-Hooks** is a separate project with its own motivations and specific behaviors.
-Where it makes sense, we'll stay similar to React Hooks, but there will be deviations where those make sense.
+TNG provides hooks which deliberately resemble React's hooks.
+However, as TNG is a separate project, there are some important nuances and differences to pay close attention to.

 ### `TNG(..)`

-`TNG(..)` wraps one or more functions, giving each a unique, persistent TNG hooks-context across its invocations, respectively.
-These wrapped functions are herein referred to as **Articulated Functions**.
+`TNG(..)` is a utility to produce [Articulated Functions](#articulated-functions) from normal, stanadlone functions.
+Articulated Functions adopt an active hooks-context to enable hooks capabilities.

 For example: